FactomProject/FactomDocs/factomDataStructureDetails.md

 | varInt_F | Index | The index in the above Factoid transaction crediting the EC pubkey. |
 | varInt_F | NumEC | This is the number of Entry Credits granted to the EC public key based on the current exchange rate in effect. |

+### Human Readable Addresses

+Factoid and Entry Credit addresses are modeled after Bitcoin addresses.
+They have an identifiable prefix and a checksum to prevent typos.
+See [base58check](https://en.bitcoin.it/wiki/Base58Check_encoding) encoding.
+Instead of Bitcoin's 160 bits, they use 256 bits.
+They also use 2 bytes for the version byte instead of Bitcoin's 1 byte.

+#### Factoid Address

+Factoids are sent to an RCD Hash.
+Inside the computer, the RCD hash is represented as a 32 byte number.
+The user sees Factoid addresses as a 52 character string starting with FA.

+To convert a 32 byte RCD Hash to a Factoid address follow these steps:

+1. Concatenate 0x5fb1 and the RCD Hash bytewise
+  * 5fb10000000000000000000000000000000000000000000000000000000000000000 using zeros as a substitute RCD Hash
+2. Take the SHA256d of the above data.
+Append the first 4 bytes of this SHA256d to the end of the above value bytewise.
+  * 5fb10000000000000000000000000000000000000000000000000000000000000000d48a8e32
+3. Convert the above value from base 256 to base 58.
+Use standard Bitcoin base58 encoding to display the number.
+  * FA1y5ZGuHSLmf2TqNf6hVMkPiNGyQpQDTFJvDLRkKQaoPo4bmbgu

+Factoid addresses will range between FA1y5ZGuHSLmf2TqNf6hVMkPiNGyQpQDTFJvDLRkKQaoPo4bmbgu and FA3upjWMKHmStAHR5ZgKVK4zVHPb8U74L2wzKaaSDQEonHajiLeq

+#### Entry Credit Address

+Entry Credits are redeemed to an Ed25519 raw public key.
+Inside the computer, the pubkey is represented as a 32 byte number.
+The user sees Entry Credit addresses as a 52 character string starting with EC.

+To convert a 32 byte pubkey to an Entry Credit address follow these steps:

+1. Concatenate 592a and the pubkey bytewise
+  * 592a0000000000000000000000000000000000000000000000000000000000000000 using zeros as a substitute pubkey
+2. Take the SHA256d of the above data.
+Append the first 4 bytes of this SHA256d to the end of the above value bytewise.
+  * 592a00000000000000000000000000000000000000000000000000000000000000003cf4595f
+3. Convert the above value from base 256 to base 58.
+Use standard Bitcoin base58 encoding to display the number.
+  * EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa

+Entry Credit addresses will range between EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa and EC3htx3MxKqKTrTMYj4ApWD8T3nYBCQw99veRvH1FLFdjgN6GuNK

 ## Block Elements